syoung7388/CCL/README.md

 ## Datasets

-For training and evaluating NLP tasks, we use benchmark datasets(SLURP, Timers and Such, FSC, SNIPS).
+For training and evaluating SLU tasks, we use benchmark datasets(SLURP, Timers, FSC, and SNIPS).
 Due to capacity issues, we are only releasing the SLURP and FSC datasets.
 We'll release the rest of the datasets later.